 Ms. Menendez, a native of Ontario, Canada, joined the Carrollton City School System as a band director in 2014.
 After three years at Carrollton Upper Elementary School, she joined the faculty at Carrollton Junior High School.
 Ms. Menendez is an active teacher, player, and clinician outside of her daily schedule at Carrollton City Schools.
 In 2015 she presented at the Georgia Music Educators In-Service Conference in Athens, Georgia aimed at aiding young teachers beginning in the field.
 In 2018 she served as one of the guest conductors for the 2018 and 2022 Fayette County Sixth Grade Honor Band.
 Past awards include the Fred Factor Award (2016) awarded for going above and beyond as well as the University of West Georgia’s Graduate Studies Fellowship for Underrepresented Minority Students in 2017.
 In 2019, Ms. Menendez was named the CJHS Teacher of the Year!

 She is a graduate of South Paulding High School and attended Columbus State University where she earned her Bachelors of Music degree in Music Education.
 While attending, Ms. Menendez was a member of the Columbus State University’s Trombone Choir, Trombone Octet, CSU Wind Orchestra, Wind Ensemble, and the CSU Philharmonic Orchestra.
 During her senior year, Ms. Menendez served as the president of CSU’s collegiate chapter of the National Association for Music Education.
-Recently, Ms. Menendez earned her Masters in Music Education from the University of West Georgia.
+Recently, Ms. Menendez earned her Master of Music Education from the University of West Georgia.

 Mr. Christopher Carr, CHS Band Director